MarcosDY/spire-k8s-database/src/api/README.md

 # API

-REST API that uses certificates to authenticate agains a posgresql database
+REST API that uses certificates to authenticate against a postgresql database